 As a student (or a parent of a student), it’s critical that you understand how to finance your education in a way that will give you the best options after graduating, and minimize the long term impact on your finances.
-After scholarships, grants, and other sources of funding that you don’t have to pay back, federal student loans are generally the most attractive option, because most of them come with competitive interest rates and a very flexible set of benefits and repayment plans.
+After scholarships, grants, and other sources of funding that you don’t have to pay back, federal student loans are generally the most attractive option, because most of them come with competitive interest rates.
+Federal student aid also comes with a very flexible set of benefits and repayment plans.

 Unfortunately, if you’ve tried researching your federal student loan options on the U.S. Department of Education website, you may have found that it’s organized like a plate of spaghetti.
 Fortunately, Purefy has put together this comprehensive guide to help you decide how to finance your education.

 Let’s start with a few basics.
 If you take out a federal student loan, your lender (the entity you repay over time) is the U.S. Department of Education.
 These are sometimes called “Direct” loans, because the money comes directly from the federal government.